Proxy battle pits new Yahoo CEO against hedge fund

 In addition to himself, Loeb has nominated former NBC Universal President Jeff Zucker, long-time media consultant Michael Wolf, and Harry Wilson, a turnaround specialist, for election to Yahoo's board.

-Yahoo's market capitalization currently stands at less than half of the $44.6 billion Microsoft offered for it in 2008, giving Third Point a rich vein of investor discontent to tap.
+Yahoo's market capitalization currently stands at less than half of the $44.6 billion (28.2 billion pounds) Microsoft (MSFT.O) offered for it in 2008, giving Third Point a rich vein of investor discontent to tap.

 "If gets through the annual meeting and successfully navigates these issues then he's going to be looked at as a more credible and effective CEO," said Jim Post, a professor at Boston University School of Management who specializes in corporate governance.
 "If he doesn't, he's going to be seen as a weaker CEO.
 And if he's seen as a weaker CEO, that's like blood in the water," said Post.